rskanb/GifTastic/README.md

 *Also we can add Button using From input which can be used for AJAX call and generate GIPHY images

+*Please get your own API key and update in .js file for GifTastic

 ##### Initially Loading of the Page

 ![Initially Loaing of the page](snap/initial.png)